I'm Peter Tosh.

 The first four Stones shows that I attended, I was with my ex-wife Bonnie.

 Janine and I were heading down to the city early to do some leisurely shopping before the 7:30 pm show.
 Beck would be the opening act and neither one of us cared if we saw him perform.
 The Stones would not be hitting the stage more than likely until after 9 pm.
-As per our usual plan when heading to the city, we would be parking at the Yorkdale Shopping Mall and taking the subway downtown.
+As per our usual routine when heading to the city, we would be parking at the Yorkdale Shopping Mall and taking the subway downtown.
 It was a beautiful warm sunny day as we exited the subway mid-afternoon at Yonge and Bloor streets.

 We were just meandering around after grabbing a late lunch in the Yorkville area.